gbmhunter/blog/content/programming/languages/batch-files.md

 set myVar=
 ```

+{{% warning %}}
-Note than when setting a variable, anything after the equals sign, including white-space, is part of the variable, up-to the last non-white character.
+When setting a variable, anything after the equals sign, including white-space, is part of the variable, up-to the last non-white character.
 You have to be careful you don't accidentally add space to strings when assigning to them:
+{{% /warning %}}

 ```
 set myVar = This is a string